leobix/safi/README.md

     - steps-out: what specific hour do you want to build a model for.
 However, you need a license to use it, so the code won't work until then.

+# Important facts for deployment in Safi

-Note: these two last files can take a long time to run in local computer.
+1. Running these two last files can take a long time to run in a local computer (CPU).
 They should be called and ran on a cluster to speed up running time.
+It takes less than 10 minutes to run ```main_XGB.py``` with 24 CPUs on a cluster.
+It takes around 12h to run ```main_OCT.py```with 24 CPUs.

+2. It is possible to retrain regularly the models and store the trained models for use.
+A weekly basis or bi-weekly basis for retraining with new data sounds good.

+3. When adding new data, it should be in the right format.
+Please look at the files data/forecast_data_15_20.csv for official forecast data formatting and data/2020S1.csv for Plumair device measurements formatting.

+4. For each timestep to predict, 5 models are required:
+    - 1 for wind speed, 1 for cosinus wind direction, 1 for sinus wind direction: these 3 models can then be used to get a scenario with the policy decided by Safi team
+    - 1 for direct scenario classification, 1 for direct dangerous scenario classification: directly predicting the scenario yields better accuracy than passing through wind speed and wind direction predictions.
+The use of these models for confirmation or additional alert seems valuable.

+5. We propose to use XGBoost which is a state-of-the-art method.
+We also propose Optimal Regression and Classification Trees that are equally good or better and also present the advantage of being interpretable.
+However, a license from InterpretableAI is required.